-"You will be holy, because I am holy."
+'You will be holy, because I am holy.'

-- 17 And since you call on him as "Father," who judges everyone impartially by what he has done, let respectful awe be the spirit - 18 of your lives during the time of your stay on earth.
+- 17 And since you call on him as 'Father,' who judges everyone impartially by what he has done, let respectful awe be the spirit - 18 of your lives during the time of your stay on earth.
 For you know that it was not by perishable things, such as silver and gold, that you were ransomed from the aimless way of living - 19 which was handed down to you from your ancestors, but by precious blood, as it were of a lamb, unblemished and spotless, - 20 the blood of Christ.
-Destined for this before the beginning of the world, he has been revealed in these last days for your - 21 sakes, who, through him, are faithful to God who raised him from the dead and gave him honour, so that your faith and hope are now in God.
+Destined for this before the beginning of the world, he has been revealed in these last days for your - 21 sakes, who, through him, are faithful to God who raised him from the dead and gave him honor, so that your faith and hope are now in God.

-- 22 Now that, by your obedience to the truth, you have purified your lives, so that there is growing up among you a genuine - 23 affection, love one another earnestly with all your hearts; since your new life has come, not from perishable, but imperishable, but the teaching of the Lord remains for ever."
+- 22 Now that, by your obedience to the truth, you have purified your lives, so that there is growing up among you a genuine - 23 affection, love one another earnestly with all your hearts; since your new life has come, not from perishable, but imperishable, - 24 seed, through the message of the Everliving God.
+For - but the teaching of the Lord remains for ever.'